-Table 5.1 describes the management commands you can use to work with SMTP mail messages currently in a queue.
+Table 5.1, "Commands for Using SMTP" describes the management commands you can use to work with SMTP mail messages currently in a queue.
 Type these commands at the TCPIP> prompt.

 Command Function SHOW MAIL Displays information about mail messages queued to your process' user name.
 REMOVE MAIL Deletes mail messages that are in a holding state in SMTP queues.
 SEND MAIL Releases for delivery a mail message that is in a holding state.